Deign86/Digital-Classroom-Assignment-for-PLV-CEIT-Bldg--with-backend-/guidelines/FirebaseDashboardSetup.md

 ## 7. Configure Firestore Security Rules

 Proper security rules are crucial for protecting your data.
-Here are production-ready rules for the Digital Classroom Assignment System:
+Here are production-ready rules for the Digital Classroom Reservation System:

 1. **Navigate to Rules**
    - In Firestore Database, click the **Rules** tab